orbs-network/orbs-spec/behaviors/services/consensus-core.md

 * Check block_height = previous block_height + 1
 * Check prev_block_hash = SHA256(Block header(previously committed block))
 * Check time_stamp within +/-2sec of local timestamp, and time_stamp > previous commited block.time_stamp
-* Check transaction root hash
+* Check transaction merkle root hash
 * Check Metadata hash
-* Check ordering policy (not verified)
-* Check no previously committed transactions
-* Check no duplicated transactions

-If one of the Transactions Block checks fails, return INVALID status.
+* If one of the Transactions Block checks fails, return INVALID status, else return VALID.

-## `Validate Results Block` (method)
+## `Validate Results Block` (method) <!-- tal can finish -->

+* If not synchronized with block height (has the last block header), don't participate and fail.

 * Check protocol verison
 * Execute the trasnactions in the transactions Block by calling `VirtualMachine.ProcessTransactionSet`, creating receipts and a state diff.
-  * Compare the receipts root and state diff hash.
+  * Compare the receipts merkle root and state diff hash.
 (Supports only determistic execution)
 * Check that virtual chain matches consensus virtual chain
 * Check block_height = previous block_height + 1
 * Check prev_block_hash = SHA256(Block header(previously committed block))
 * Check time_stamp within +/-2sec of local timestamp, and time_stamp > previous commited block.time_stamp
 * Check ordering block hash.
-* Check state root hash equal local state root hash (before executing the block).
+* Check state merkle root hash equal local state merkle root hash (before executing the block).
 Get the state hash by calling `StateStroage.GetStateHash`

-If one of the Results Block checks fails, return INVALID status.
+* If one of the Results Block checks fails, return INVALID status, else return VALID.

 &nbsp;
-## `CommitBlock` (method)
+## `CommitBlock` (method) <!-- tal can finish -->

 > Commits the transactions and resutls block to the block storage.

-* Match the commit to the block pair by verifying the blocks hash.
+* No checks since we trust algo not to pass invalid committed blocks.
+* If this block height is newer than the last we know, use this to be the new synchronization point.
-* Update the last commited transactions block height.
+* Update the last commited transactions block height. (this is the synchronization point)
 * Commit the block to the block storage by calling `BlockStorage.CommitTransactionsBlock`.